Skip to Content

 If you’ve got a love for New England and the ocean, there’s most certainly a coastal campsite with your name on it.
 The trick is finding that sweet spot that you’ll visit again and again.

-We’ll give you some tips and ideas for awesome beach camping in New England, and we’re hoping you’ll visit and share your favorite spots with us.
+We’ll share some tips and ideas for awesome beach camping in New England, and we hope you’ll visit and share your favorite spots with us.

 Acadia National Park in Maine